anugrahiyyan/snipeit-backups/README.md

 4. Enjoy the progress bar as the file downloads.
 5. After the download completes, choose whether to download another file or exit.
 6. If you exit, watch the animated farewell message!

-## Dependencies
-The following Python libraries are required to run the program:
-- `paramiko`: For SSH and SFTP communication.
-- `tqdm`: For displaying progress bars.
-- `pyfiglet`: For generating ASCII art.
-- `colorama`: For colored terminal output.

 To install these dependencies, run:
 ```bash